 Peter Tarantino, the couple’s former accountant, was also found guilty of willfully filing false tax returns and one count of conspiracy to defraud the government.
+He will serve a three year prison sentence.

 The Chrisley Knows Best stars were indicted on five counts of bank fraud, one count of conspiracy to commit bank fraud, one count of conspiracy to defraud the United States and one count of tax fraud.
 Julie, 49, was also charged with one count of wire fraud and one count of obstruction of justice.
 Additionally, the mother of three has been accused of creating a fake credit report and false bank statements to rent a home.